ligato/docs/docs/developer-guide/kvs-troubleshooting.md

     }
 ```

+---

  * <a name="stateful-descriptor"></a>
    **implementing stateful descriptors**
-    - descriptors are meant to be stateless and inside callbacks should operate only with method input arguments, as received from the scheduler (i.e. key, value, metadata)
+    - descriptors are meant to be stateless.
+Inside callbacks, they should operate only with method input arguments, as received from the scheduler (i.e. key, value, metadata)
-    - it is still allowed (and very common) to implement CRUD operations as methods of a structure, but the structure should only act as a "static
-      context" for the descriptor, storing for example references to the logger, SB handler(s), etc. - things that do not change once the descriptor is constructed (typically received as input arguments for the descriptor constructor)
+    - it is still permitted to implement CRUD operations as methods of a structure.
+But the structure should only act as a "static context" for the descriptor.
+Storing references to the logger and SB handler(s) are examples.
+These are items that do not change once the descriptor is constructed, and typically received as input arguments for the descriptor constructor
-    - to maintain an extra run-time data alongside values, use metadata and not context
-    - all key-value pairs and the associated metadata are already stored inside the graph and fully exposed through transaction logs and REST APIs, therefore if descriptors do not hide any state internally, the system state will be fully visible from the outside and issues will be easier to reproduce
+    - all key-value pairs and the associated metadata are stored inside the graph, and exposed through transaction logs and REST APIs.
+If descriptors do not hide any state internally, the system state will be visible from the outside, and issues will be easier to reproduce
+    - use metadata to maintain an extra run-time data alongside values.
+Do `NOT` use context
-    - this would be considered bad practice:
+    - this is considered bad practice:

 ``` golang
 func (d *InterfaceDescriptor) Create(key string, intf *interfaces.Interface) (metadata *ifaceidx.IfaceMetadata, err error) {